thealk/personal_website/content/project/rladies-ldnont.md

 title = "R-Ladies #LdnOnt"

 # Project summary to display on homepage.
-summary = "Information about past and upcoming meetups."
+summary = "Information about meetups and links to workshop materials."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Logo_R-ladies_ldnont_forestCity.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["r-ladies"]
+tags = ["r-ladies", "code"]

 # Optional external URL for project (replaces project detail page).
 external_link = "https://rladiesldnont.netlify.com/"